Optical skyrmions and other topological quasiparticles of light

-\textbf{Stokes skyrmions in paraxial beams.} In paraxial beams, the electromagnetic field is a purely transverse in non-absorbing media.
-Nevertheless, the structured vector beams with spatially variant polarization has the ability to form 3D Stokes vector distributions.
+\textbf{Stokes skyrmions in paraxial beams.} The structured vector beams with spatially variant polarization has the ability to form 3D Stokes vector distributions.
 A 3D Stokes vector with three components being the three Stokes parameters, describes the polarisation state, generally a 2D polarization ellipse.
 A Stokes skyrmion was introduced corresponding to a spatial variation of a polarization pattern in a vector beam~\cite{gao2020paraxial,gao2020e}.
 This can be seen as a polarization pattern unwrapped from the Poincar\'e sphere.
-Such kind of topological vector beams has been proposed as the cases of full Poincar\'e beams a decade ago~\cite{beckley2010full}, but only recently being related to skyrmions~\cite{donati2016twist,gao2020paraxial,shen2021topological}.
-In other word, skyrmion textures can be obtained in the Stokes vector fields of full Poincar\'e beams.
+Such kind of topological vector beams has been proposed as realisations of full Poincar\'e beams a decade ago~\cite{beckley2010full}, but only recently being related to skyrmions~\cite{donati2016twist,gao2020paraxial,shen2021topological}.
+To be classified as a skyrmion, the vector texture described by a topological number must be protected upon propagation.
+Such skyrmionic beams were identified considering superposition of a vortex beam and a non-vortex beam with orthogonal polarizations, i.e. a nonseparable state between spatial mode of polarization, where the two modal components must have a fixed ratio of the Gouy phase and aligned at the beam waist~\cite{gao2020paraxial,gao2020e,shen2021topological}.
+If the modes have misaligned Gouy phases, the beam will not be topologically protected and show variant topological charge upon propagation.

+Topologically protected free-space skyrmionic beams play an important role for controlling vector structure of optical beams.
+In particular, the digital hologram method can be used to generate tuneable skyrmions with all the textures of N\'eel-, Bloch, and anti-types~\cite{shen2021generation} (Fig.~\ref{f2}\textbf{g}).
+The Stokes skyrmions can also be generated directly in lasers with skyrmion numbers controlled by the resonator grating~\cite{lin2021microcavity} (Fig.~\ref{f2}\textbf{h}).